Don't miss CommerceNext updates Subscribe

 Micro-Storytelling and Brand Bonding

-The goal of micro-storytelling is fostering brand bonding—the building of rational and emotional bonds between customer and brand.
+The goal of micro-storytelling is fostering brand bonding—the building of rational and emotional bonds between customer and brand as a part of the customer experience.

 To foster bond branding, Nichols’ team currently leverages Lauder’s rule-breaker persona and legendary high-touch tactics to both inspire and connect with customers who also embody that spirit.